Prof. Ling Liu (IEEE Fellow)

 on Image Processing.

-Speech Topic: Conscious Learning
+Speech Topic: Conscious Learning and its First Algorithm

 Abstract: From a fruit fly to a human, with many animal species in between, do they share a set of biological mechanisms to regulate the lifelong development of the brains?
 We have seen very impressive advances in understanding the principles of neuroscience.
 However, what is still missing is a holistic model that is both broad and deep.
 By broad, we mean it approximates such mechanisms across a range of species.
 By deep, we mean that it specifies sufficient details so that the model can be biologically and computationally verified and corrected across a deep hierarchy of scales, from neurotransmitters, to cells, to brain patterns, to behaviors, to intelligence, to consciousness across the time span of a life.
 This report proposes such a model called Developmental Network 3 (DN-3).
 A major extension from the predecessor DN-2 to DN-3 is that the model starts from a single cell inside the skull so that brain patterning is fully automatic in a coarse to fine way.
 This biological model has been supported by computational experiments with real sensory data for vision, audition, natural languages, and planning, to be presented during the speech.